SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 - "Include only one piece of information in a cell."
 - "Avoid spaces, numbers and special characters in column headers."
 - "Avoid special characters in your data."
-- "Record metadata in a separate plain text file."
+- "Record metadata in a separate plain text file (such as README.txt) in your project root folder or folder with data."
 ---

 There are a few potential errors to be on the lookout for in your own data as well as data from collaborators or